Whether we realize it or not, we have all experienced the phenomenon of bad science.

 “Coffee Will Kill You and Your Entire Family” a headline in the local newspaper reads.
 One week later, you see a different headline bragging about how a “New Study Shows Coffee Can Increase Your Lifespan.”
-Many people who are exposed to these constant conflicting messages become, understandably, huffy about the topic of nutrition because things always seem to be changing.
+Many people who see these constant conflicting messages become, understandably, huffy about the topic of nutrition because things always seem to be changing.

 As a dietetic intern and now registered dietitian, I have heard the phrase, “they used to say eggs were bad for us, and now they say they’re healthy” in an accusatory tone about 30,000 times.
-Finding out my profession is somehow triggering for people, and they often raise their eyebrows, spit their egg anecdote at me, and act like I personally took their sweet, sweet omelets from them decades ago, only to change my mind later.
+Learning my title of RD triggers some people, and they often raise their eyebrows, spit their egg anecdote at me, and act like I personally took their sweet, sweet omelets from them decades ago, only to change my mind later.

-The reason eggs were vilified way back when was due to their high cholesterol content.
-At the time, cholesterol was believed to cause heart problems, but it turns out, dietary cholesterol actually isn’t that big of a deal when it comes to heart and blood vessel health.
-Most of our blood cholesterol is made in our liver, and doesn’t come from dietary cholesterol anyway.
+The reason researchers vilified eggs way back had to do with their high cholesterol content.
+At the time, all cholesterol seemed unhealthy, especially for those with heart problems.
+Now we know that dietary cholesterol actually does not affect our heart and blood vessel health as much as we thought.
+Our liver makes most of our blood cholesterol, and so the bulk of it does not come from dietary cholesterol anyway.
 The liver actually produces LDL (or “bad”) cholesterol in the presence of saturated and trans fats, which is why the USDA recommends people consume diets lower in saturated fat.1,2

 This isn’t a plug to start counting your saturated fat grams; I’m just trying to defend eggs and explain why people were told to reduce their consumption back in the day.